 "Bear witness to the truth"

 With masters in English literature, post graduate diploma in journalism and LL.
-B from Delhi University, Anto Akkara has been a journalist with international media for a quarter century.
-The journalist author who firmly believes that 'the pen is mightier than the sword' has reported extensively from hotspots in South Asia on human rights concerns, religious issues and social problems.
+B from Delhi University, Anto Akkara has been a journalist with Indian and international media for three decades.
+The journalist author, who firmly believes that 'the pen is mightier than the sword’, has reported extensively from hotspots in South Asia on human rights, religious issues and social problems.

 Akkara has to his credit several 'leader' articles for The Times of India - like ‘Tribals are not museum pieces’, ‘Prisons of the Mind (Myanmar)’ and ‘Lankan landmine’ etc - on sensitive topics and his international investigative reports have been carried even in The Washington Post.

 He has covered extensively the ethnic conflict in Sri Lanka, 2004 tsunami devastation, oppression in Myanmar, and birth of democracy and devastating earthquake that struck Nepal in 2015.
 In the process, he won a dozen national and international media awards.